minio/docs/source/reference/minio-mc/mc-ilm-rule-ls.rst

 Show Policy Modification Time
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use :mc:`mc ilm rule ls` with :std:option:`--JSON <mc.--JSON>` to show the time the policy for a bucket was last updated.
+Use :mc:`mc ilm rule ls` with :std:option:`--json <mc.--json>` to show the time the policy for a bucket was last updated.

 .. code-block:: shell
    :class: copyable

-   mc ilm rule ls ALIAS/PATH --JSON
+   mc ilm rule ls ALIAS/PATH --json

 - Replace :mc-cmd:`ALIAS <mc ilm rule ls ALIAS>` with the :mc:`alias <mc alias>` of the S3-compatible host.